Prussia: The Free State of Prussia in the Weimar Republic

 The East Prussian Otto Braun, who was Prussian minister-president almost continuously from 1920 to 1932, is considered one of the most capable Social Democrats in history.
 He implemented several trend-setting reforms together with his minister of the interior, Carl Severing, which were also models for the later Federal Republic of Germany.
 For instance, a Prussian minister-president could be forced out of office only if there was a "positive majority" for a potential successor.
 This concept, known as the constructive vote of no confidence, was carried over into the Basic Law for the Federal Republic of Germany.
 Most historians regard the Prussian government during this time as far more successful than that of Germany as a whole.

 In contrast to its pre-war authoritarianism, Prussia was a pillar of democracy in the Weimar Republic.
-This system was destroyed by the Preußenschlag ("Prussian coup") of Reich Chancellor Franz von Papen.
-In this coup d'état, the government of the Reich deposed the Prussian government on 20 July 1932, under the pretext that the latter had lost control of public order in Prussia (during the Bloody Sunday of Altona, Hamburg, which was still part of Prussia at that time) and by using fabricated evidence that the Social Democrats and the Communists were planning a joint "putsch".
+Prussia's democratic government was effectively brought to an end by the Preußenschlag ("Prussian coup") of Reich Chancellor Franz von Papen.
+In this coup d'état, the government of the Reich removed the incumbent Prussian government from effective control on 20 July 1932, under the pretext that the latter had lost control of public order in Prussia (during the Bloody Sunday of Altona, which was still part of Prussia at that time) and by using fabricated evidence that the Social Democrats and the Communists were planning a joint "putsch".
 The Defence Minister General Kurt von Schleicher, who was the prime mover behind the coup, manufactured evidence that the Prussian police under Braun's orders were favouring the Communist Rotfrontkämpferbund in street clashes with the SA as part of an alleged plan to foment a Marxist revolution, which he used to get an emergency decree from President Paul von Hindenburg imposing Reich control on Prussia.
-Papen appointed himself Reich commissioner for Prussia and took control of the government.
-The Preußenschlag made it easier, only half a year later, for Hitler to take power decisively in Germany, since he had the whole apparatus of the Prussian government, including the police, at his disposal.
+Under the emergency decree, Papen became Reich commissioner for Prussia and assumed control of the Prussian government.
+The Preußenschlag therefore ended the effective independence of Prussia's democratically elected government, but did not abolish the Prussian State itself.
+The Preußenschlag made it easier, only half a year later, for Hitler to consolidate power in Germany, since the apparatus of the Prussian government, including the police, had already been brought under Reich control.